clausehound/clausehound-blog/content/blog/5-things-to-consider-when-using-a-safe/index.md

 description: "The Simple Agreement for Future Equity (SAFE) has been gaining popularity  as a result of its use by seed accelerators such as Y Combinator in the US, and NACO in Canada.
 It has allowed startups to gr..."
 ---

 The [Simple Agreement for Future Equity](https://blog.clausehound.com/overview-of-safe/) (SAFE) has been gaining popularity as a result of its use by seed accelerators such as Y Combinator in the US, and NACO in Canada.
 It has allowed startups to greatly reduce the complexity and length of negotiations with angels and other seed-stage investors when [raising capital](https://blog.clausehound.com/raising-capital-for-your-startup/), attracting the interest of startup founders everywhere.
 If you're one of these founders and looking to use a SAFE, you might have some questions, and hopefully the list below will help highlight some important things to consider before using a SAFE.

-If this is your first time hearing about the SAFE, or you're looking for a bit of a refresher, check out the annotated [Y Combinator SAFE](https://www.clausehound.com/legal-contract/16368) and [NACO SAFE](https://www.clausehound.com/legal-contract/16289) templates on our site by logging in to your Clausehound account.
+If this is your first time hearing about the SAFE, or you're looking for a bit of a refresher, check out the annotated [Y Combinator SAFE](https://www.clausehound.com/legal-contract/16368) and [NACO SAFE](https://www.clausehound.com/legal-contract/16289) templates on our site by logging in to your DealPrep account.

 **Does Your SAFE Correspond With Your Articles of Incorporation?**